ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC is expected to fully provide the interface defined above.
 It is otherwise REQUIRED of the application profiles of this specification to indicate which resources are not hosted, i.e., which parts of the interface defined in this section are not supported by the KDC (REQ9).
 Application profiles of this specification MAY extend the KDC interface, by defining additional resources and their handlers.

-It is REQUIRED of the application profiles of this specification to register a Resource Type for the root url-path (REQ10).
-This Resource Type can be used to discover the correct url to access at the KDC.
+It is REQUIRED of application profiles of this specification to register a Resource Type for the root url-path (REQ10).
+This Resource Type can be used to discover the correct URL to access at the KDC.
 This Resource Type can also be used at the GROUPNAME sub-resource, to indicate different application profiles for different groups.

-It is REQUIRED of the application profiles of this specification to define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token (see {{ssec-authorization-request}}); and the roles that the Client has as current group member (REQ11).
+It is REQUIRED of application profiles of this specification to define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token (see {{ssec-authorization-request}}); and the roles that the Client has as current group member (REQ11).

 ### Operations Supported by Clients {#client-operations}